thewesker/osx-patcher/README.md

 You might notice two little applications have been installed along with OS X Patcher's other patches.
 They help solve some issues and should be opened and configured after patching.
 NoSleep is open source and can be found [here](https://github.com/integralpro/nosleep).
 Brightness Slider is made by ACT Productions and can be found on the [Mac App Store](http://itunes.apple.com/us/app/brightness-control/id456624497?ls=1&mt=12).

 # Graphics acceleration
 Your Mac won't support graphics acceleration with this patcher.
-This means brightness control and sleep won't work (see above) and applications that rely on your graphics card will perform slower or will simply not work. parrotgeek1 will soon release a patcher with support for graphics acceleration on certain Macs.
+This means brightness control and sleep won't work (on non-ATI cards) (see above) and applications that rely on your graphics card will perform slower or will simply not work. parrotgeek1 will soon release a patcher with support for graphics acceleration on certain Macs.